byjlw/github-repo-analysis/README.md

    - Uses logarithmic scale for better visualization
    - Legend shows current count for each label
    - Labels sorted by current count for easy reference
+   - Can be filtered by date range using --start-date and --end-date

    ![Issues by Label](docs/issue_trends_by_label.png)